 If the FBI rejects your fingerprints twice, you may be asked to provide police clearances for each place you have lived in the past 5 years.
 You will need to contact the appropriate police department(s) in the place(s) you have lived to get these clearances.

-- Mail additional documents if USCIS requests them.
+- Mail additional documents if the USCIS requests them.

-Sometimes, USCIS may need additional documents from you before they can schedule your interview.
-USCIS will notify you of what is needed and where to send them in such cases.
+Sometimes, the USCIS may need additional documents from you before they can schedule your interview.
+The USCIS will notify you of what is needed and where to send them.

-- Wait for USCIS to schedule your interview.
+- Wait for the USCIS to schedule your interview.

-Once the FBI check is cleared, USCIS will schedule you for an interview.
-USCIS will send you an interview notice in the mail that will specify the date, time, and place of the interview.
+Once the FBI check is cleared, the USCIS will schedule you for an interview.
+The USCIS will send you an interview notice in the mail that will specify the date, time, and place of interview.

 Generally, the fingerprints are considered good for at least 15 months.
-If the case still has not been completed after that time, the applicant may be asked to do the fingerprints again.
+If the case has still not been completed after that time, the applicant may be asked to get fingerprinted again.

 It is impossible to understand the logic of expiring fingerprints.
 Fingerprints never change.
 The purpose of taking fingerprints is so that FBI can run a background check against their database to see if you have committed any crimes in the past.
 If fingerprints were to expire or change, that would defeat the purpose of taking them at all.

-It is certainly possible that if a long time has passed since your background check and if the application is still pending, you may have committed some crime in the meantime.
-But that can be easily checked using the fingerprints that they already have.
-Why take fingerprints again?
+It is certainly possible that if a long time has passed since your background check and if the application is still pending, you may have committed a crime in the meantime.
+Because that can be easily checked using the fingerprints that they already have, why take fingerprints again?

-Anyway, this is USCIS, and many times, the logic does not work here.
+Anyways, this is the USCIS, and many times, logic does not work here.

 Fingerprint Status Check

-Fingerprints taken at USCIS go to the FBI for background checks.
-The FBI is very efficient and processes and sends them to USCIS within 3-4 weeks.
-Once your fingerprints are taken, you can check with the FBI as to whether your background has been checked and your fingerprint report has been sent back to USCIS or not.
-The FBI does not tell you whether the fingerprints were rejected or whether they found anything negative about you.
+Fingerprints taken by the USCIS go to the FBI for background checks.
+The FBI is very efficient by processing and sending them to USCIS within 3-4 weeks.
+Once your fingerprints are taken, you can check with the FBI as to whether your background has been checked and your fingerprint report has been sent back to the USCIS or not.

-If the FBI can’t track your details, you may need to contact the USCIS office where you were fingerprinted to find out the status.
+If the FBI cannot track your details, you may need to contact the USCIS office where you were fingerprinted to find out your status.

 - Applicants and petitioners residing abroad who are fingerprinted at a United States consular or military installation abroad do not need to be fingerprinted by the USCIS and are exempt from the fingerprint fee.
 These applicants and petitioners must file their completed card at the time their application or petition is filed.

-- Applicants filing initial registrations of Form I-817, Application for Family Unity Benefits under the Family Unity Program, must follow the same procedure as above.
-However, applicants filing extensions need not be fingerprinted and, therefore, do not have to pay a biometric fee.
+- Applicants filing initial registrations of a Form I-817, Application for Family Unity Benefits under the Family Unity Program, must follow the same procedure as above.
+However, applicants filing extensions need not be fingerprinted but do not have to pay a biometric fee.

 Each adult has to pay a separate biometric fee.

-I-600 cannot be approved without completing the fingerprinting process.
-Processing and adjudication of I-600 and I-600A is a high priority for USCIS.
+An I-600 cannot be approved without completing the fingerprinting process.
+The processing and adjudication of I-600 and I-600A is a high priority for the USCIS.
 Therefore, every required adult household member will be scheduled for a fingerprinting appointment on an accelerated schedule.